 Bathe Your Cares Away

 Taking a bath should not be a luxury.
 Think of it as a necessity.
 Make time for it.
 You deserve it.
 There are many benefits to a simple bath, especially if you add Epsom salts and essential oils.
-Bathing can reduce aches and pains, allow for relaxation, and help you to sleep.
+Bathing can reduce aches and pains, allowing for relaxation, and help you to sleep.

 You can either purchase bath salts or make your own.